tehpsalmist/ng-tailwindcss/readme.md

     destCSS: './src/styles.css'
   }
   ```

-It should be noted that such a configuration will overwrite the
+It should be noted that such a configuration will set up your project to overwrite angular's default `styles.css` during each build, so if you desire to use the defaults in your existing project (recommended), you should remove any css from this file and place it in `sourceCSS` (the default being `src/tailwind.css`).
+If you are using `styles.css` as a source file (not really recommended), don't forget to edit your angular.json `styles` array to reflect your new global stylesheet (probably `destCSS`, but more complicated scenarios are certainly possible--be safe out there!).